SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 ```

-Add following method under the `onRender` method.
-In this case we simply output a console message, when extension is removed from the page.
+Add the following method after the `onRender` method.
+In this case, we simply output a console message, when the extension is removed from the page.

 ```ts
  private _onDispose(): void {